vstokstad/web/src/components/landing/Projects/Project/subOptimal.md

 slug: "/projects/suboptimal"

 title: "SubOptimal"
-description: "SubOptimal is a point and click adventure taking place on a submarine crashed under water.
-A mysterious asteroid have crashed closed by and weird energy have transformed the crew of the vessel into strange animal like beings.
-The player navigates as a hedgehog-rat hybrid through the stranded ship with the goal to repair its vital functions and get it moving again.
-I developed the system for 'interactable objects' in the world, which then was connected to a highlight shader and different interactions in the game.
-In the end almost every object that is not static fell under the interactable object category.
-And in hindsight the approach i took with an abstract class was probably not the smoothest one.
-If i where to redo this part i would most probably go for an interface approach.
-I also worked a lot on cameras in this game.
-I tried a system with virtual cameras at fixed positions, with a combination on selecting camera based on player position/line of sight and triggerboxes."
+description: "SubOptimal is a point and click adventure taking place on a stranded submarine.
+A mysterious asteroid have crashed close by and weird energies have transformed the crew into strange animal like beings."

 video: "https://www.youtube-nocookie.com/embed/ZyuJB7DRuPU"

 img: ""

+link:

 teamSize: "9"

 projectTime: "4 weeks"

-role: "Programmer - Interaction system and cameras.
-Overall gameplay."
+role: "Gameplay & Systems programmer.
+Responsible for version control."

 engine: "Unity / C#"

-myWork:

-lessons:
+myWork: "In SubOptimal I was in charge of the whole structure for 'Interactable Objects' and their integration into the game.
+We both needed a way to highlight those objects in the world, on hovering, and have customizable yet reusable interactions with them.
+I also did a lot of trial and error with the camera system, first setting out to do an automated system where cameras became active based on player visibility, but as the project progressed we scrapped that for a more robust 'trigger' set-up."

+lessons: "While automation is nice, it's sometimes just faster to do it manually from the get go (regarding the camera system).
+Instead of a heavy inheritance based structure for interactables in the world, it would probably have been both easier and more performant with an interface or component based set-up."

 isActive: true